RobbeCl/reproducable-memory-leak-express-rate-limit/README.md

 # Reproducable memery leak issue with jest and express-rate-limit

+This repo shows a memory leak when using the Memory store of express-rate-limit together with the jest `--detect-leaks` flag.

 ## How to reproduce

 - First make sure to install all dependencies (`yarn install`)